sparkfabrik/company-playbook/content/working-at-sparkfabrik/hiring-from-abroad.md

 Sort: 85
 */

 We are very happy to receive applications from around the globe.
-Actually we like SparkFabrik to be a multicultural melting pot, where ideas can spark (heh!) from our cultural differences and richness.
+We like SparkFabrik to be a multicultural melting pot, where ideas can spark (heh!) from our cultural differences and richness.

-SparkFabrik has its offices in Milan, Italy, but the company is structured with a remote-first approach, meaning that the procedures and communication channel are thought out to support remote alongside in-person workflows.
+SparkFabrik has its offices in Milan, Italy, but the company is structured with a remote-first approach, meaning that the procedures and communication channels are thought out to support remote alongside in-person workflows.
 So we equally consider both applications for remote working and for relocating to Italy, near Milan.

 The main difference lies in the type of contract we sign with the new employee.